- Things to do in and around Malvern – attractions, joining in.

 Little Malvern Court.
 14th Century Prior’s Hall once part of the 12th Century Benedictine Priory.
 Gardens and accommodation – limited public opening Weds/Thurs, mid April to mid July, phone 01684 892988.
 Info on Historic Houses Assn website.
 The adjacent Little Malvern Priory church has some interesting stained glass, restored 2004, with part of the east window from 15th century showing the then royal family – see photo.
 Also old carvings, similar floor tiles to Great Malvern etc.

 Madresfield Court.
 Visits by appointment only, April to July.
-The Rock Garden is “commonly regarded as being one of (James) Pulhams’ masterpieces”, according to the James Pulham web site (original page link now gone).
+The Rock Garden is “commonly regarded as being one of (James) Pulhams’ masterpieces”, according to the Pulham Legacy web site (original page link now gone).
 Home of the Lygon family and the Earls Beauchamp, Evelyn Waugh was a frequent visitor, and elements were used in Brideshead Revisited (Source: Literary Heritage West Midlands).

 - Doric Pillar Box, in Worcester Road opposite Link Common (see top of page).
 Erected Dec 1857.
 There’s another on corner of Peachfield Road and St Andrews Road.